 Minutes

 Minutes summarizing RAB activities shall be kept for all RAB meetings and shall be provided by mail to all RAB members and to the distribution network.
-Review, correction and approval of previous meeting minutes shall be the first agenda item for each regularly scheduled RAB meeting.
+Review, correction, and approval of previous meeting minutes shall be the first agenda item for each regularly scheduled RAB meeting.
 Emphasis shall be placed on minutes as an effective communication tool rather than as a medium for memorialization of every statement made in a RAB meeting.
 RAB meeting minutes, agenda, and materials for review shall be mailed no later than 12 working days after a regularly scheduled meeting.

 Conflict of Interest